Repeating the previous export»

 Before you invoke File > Export Font As you can edit your predefined instances in the Font Info dialog box File > Font Info > Instances.

 If your source font has multiple masters, you can choose Masters as the font content.

-The Masters list will show all the font masters that you have defined in File > Font Info > Masters.
+The Masters list will show all the font masters that you have defined in Font Info dialog box File > Font Info > Masters.
 Use the left-side toggles to enable the font masters you wish to export (filled toggle), or disable some (unfilled toggle).
 All enabled masters will be exported as separate fonts.

 The masters in your source font don’t have to be interpolable.
 You may work using multiple masters in one source font when you design multiple styles for a family, but you do not intend to interpolate them.
-Then, exporting the Masters content allows you to quickly generate fonts for your entire font family in one step.
+Then, exporting the Masters content allows you to generate fonts for your entire font family in one step.

 Pick Source if you with to export your fonts into the same base folder as your current source font is saved in, or pick Folder and Choose a custom base folder where your fonts will be exported.

-You can also enable the Family and/or Profile checkboxes to create a subfolder structure inside the base destination folder, based on the Family name of the source font as defined in File > Font Info > Names, and the name of the chosen export profile.
+If you select Family, FontLab will create a subfolder structure inside the base destination folder, based on the Family name of the source font as defined in Font Info dialog box File > Font Info > Names.
+Choosing Profile will create a subfolder structure based on the name of the chosen export profile.

-FontLab VI will automatically construct the filenames of the exported fonts based on “best guesses”.
+FontLab VI will automatically construct the filenames of exported fonts based on “best guesses”.
 You can use the Existing font files dropdown to decide what should happen if files with the same filename already exist in the destination folders.

 Once you’ve chosen your export settings (profile, content and destination), click on Export and FontLab VI will generate the target font files.